-Recovery and Reconstruction activities restore and rebuild communities post-disaster-with fundamentals such as housing secured, business resumption, lifeline restoration, and provision of essential services.
+• Recovery and Reconstruction involve activities that restore and rebuild communities postdisaster-with fundamentals such as housing security, business resumption, lifeline restoration, and provision of essential services.
 The thoughtful rebuilding of day-to-day livelihoods can advance San Francisco towards a more equitable, sustainable, and resilient future.